drewski90/AWS-SAM-PDF-OCR/functions/detect-page-text/readme.md

-# Title: Textract Job Starter Lambda

-# Description:
+# AWS Lambda Function for Text Extraction from Images

-This Lambda function initiates a Textract job for analyzing documents stored in an S3 bucket.
-It listens for messages in an SQS queue, extracts information about the documents, starts Textract jobs for each document, and deletes the processed messages from the queue.
+This AWS Lambda function is designed to extract text from images stored in an S3 bucket using Amazon Textract and save the extracted text back to the S3 bucket.
+The function is triggered by messages from an SQS queue containing information about the images to be processed.

-# Dependencies:
-- boto3
-- botocore
-- json
+## Functionality

+- **read_image**: Retrieves image data from an S3 bucket and opens it using the Pillow library.
+- **image_to_textractor**: Converts the image to a format compatible with Amazon Textract and sends it for text analysis.
+- **extract_text_from_s3_image**: Combines the above functions to extract text from images stored in S3.
+- **save_image_text**: Saves the extracted text back to the S3 bucket.
+- **lambda_handler**: Main Lambda function handler that processes SQS messages, extracts text from images, and saves the results.

+## Dependencies

+- **boto3**: AWS SDK for Python.
+- **Pillow**: Python Imaging Library for opening, manipulating, and saving many different image file formats.
+- **textract**: Python package for interacting with Amazon Textract.
+- **json**: Python library for JSON data manipulation.
+- **os**: Python library for interacting with the operating system.
+- **io**: Python library for handling I/O operations.

-# Environment Variables:
+## Environment Variables

-- START_TEXTRACT_JOB_QUEUE_URL: URL of the SQS queue where messages containing document information are received.
+- **INPUT_QUEUE**: Name of the SQS queue where messages triggering the Lambda function are sent.
-- TEXTRACT_STATUS_TOPIC_ARN: ARN of the SNS topic for Textract job status notifications.
-- TEXTRACT_SNS_ROLE_ARN: ARN of the IAM role for Textract to publish notifications to SNS.
-- METADATA_BUCKET_NAME: Name of the S3 bucket where Textract output will be stored.

-# Functions:
-1. start_textract_job(message)
-   - Initiates a Textract job for analyzing a document stored in an S3 bucket.
-   - Parameters:
-     - message: Dictionary containing information about the document (bucket name, object key, version ID, and message ID).
-   - Returns: None

-2. lambda_handler(event, context)
-   - Main Lambda handler function.
-   - Processes messages from an SQS queue, extracts document information, starts Textract jobs, and deletes the processed messages from the queue.
-   - Parameters:
-     - event: Event data containing SQS messages.
-     - context: Lambda context object.
-   - Returns:
-     - Dictionary containing the HTTP status and response body.
+## Usage

+1. Ensure that the necessary IAM permissions are granted to the Lambda function to access S3, SQS, and Textract.
+2. Set up an SQS queue to trigger the Lambda function.
+3. Configure the Lambda function with the required environment variables and trigger source (SQS queue).
+4. Deploy the Lambda function using the AWS Management Console or the AWS CLI.

+## Deployment

+Deploy the Lambda function using AWS CloudFormation or the AWS Management Console.
+Make sure to properly configure the function's trigger, environment variables, and permissions.

+## Error Handling

+The function logs errors and exceptions encountered during processing to CloudWatch Logs.
+Monitoring and alerting can be set up using AWS CloudWatch Alarms.

+## License

+This project is licensed under the [MIT License](LICENSE).